- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 Please contact Customer Services on 01273 886 200 or email@example.com.
 We may need to ask for some further information, such as checking who you are.
 Our Customer Services team will email you a form, which will help us deal with your request more efficiently.

 Please let us know if you want to receive the information electronically.

 We aim to get the information to you without undue delay and within 30 days.
-If we have any trouble with this time frame we will let you know within 30 days and explain what the problem is.
-Sometimes we may hold information that we don't have to provide, for example it would prejudice a police investigation or contains someone else's personal data.
+If we have any trouble with this timeframe we will let you know within 30 days and explain what the problem is.
+Sometimes we may hold information that we don’t have to provide, for example if it would prejudice a police investigation or contains someone else’s personal data.

 In most cases we provide the copy of your data to you for free.
 We have set out some information about when it might not be free, or provided below.

 If you believe the information we hold about you is inaccurate or incomplete you can contact us and ask us to correct it.
 You may also request any data processing we are carrying out on your data is halted whilst a request for rectification or objection or a dispute over the lawfulness of processing is being considered.

 We will provide a response confirming the action we have taken or disagree with taking within 30 days, or provide a response within 30 days if the matter is complex and a further time is needed.

 This is also known as the “Right to be forgotten”, you can request deletion or removal of personal information in some circumstances, such as where there is no compelling reason for its continued processing.

 We will provide a response to you without undue delay and within 30 days, confirming whether/what personal data we have deleted and/or explaining why we don’t agree that some data does not need to be deleted.